PHP logo with the text 'Find and Edit php.ini' on a purple geometric background.

 • XAMPP: C:\xampp\php\php.ini

-If you’re using IIS, check the phpinfo() page or your PHP Manager settings in IIS Manager to confirm which php.ini file is in use.
+• IIS (Windows Server): If using PHP on IIS, check a PHP info page or the PHP Manager in IIS Manager to find which php.ini is loaded.
+Typically, it resides in the PHP installation directory.

 Why Are There Multiple php.ini Files?

-• CLI: Settings only affect commands run directly in your terminal (e.g., php script.php).
+• CLI: The command-line interface.
+Settings here affect PHP scripts run in a terminal (e.g., php script.php).

 Method 1: Use a PHP Info Page (Works on Most Setups)

-One of the easiest ways to find out which php.ini file your server is using is to create a simple info page in your document root.
-Let’s call it info.php:
+One of the easiest ways to find out which php.ini file your web server is using is by creating a PHP info page.
+Save the following content to a file named info.php in your web server’s document root (e.g., /var/www/html/ for Apache on Ubuntu):

 <?php